Angular CRUD | Angular local storage |CRUD Application with Local Storage in Angular

 ng generate service services/localstorage

-Implement CRUD methods:
+Implement Angular crud methods:

 Open src/app/services/localstorage.service.ts and add the following code: